zeshan-ops/projecto/docs/design/softwareDesignDocument.md

     - A view that shows all the log entries of a single project.
 All log entires, truncated and with their datetime.
     - Messages printed to terminal whenever a command is executed, e.g. `Added task`.
 - **Other**:
     - Ability to change the *focused project*.
 There should be a command that allows the user to change which project they want to view and edit.
-The change should be persistent so that Projecto always loads the same project it did on its previous call unless commanded otherwise by the user. **(I)**
+The change should be persistent so that Projecto always loads the same project it did on its previous call unless commanded otherwise by the user.

 ## Architecture